mattrothstein/app-starter-pack/README.md

   * Inventory Items
   * Inventory Item Groups
   * Inventory Item Units

-   The Inventory Management supports barcode scanning and barcode creation.
+  ...The Inventory Management supports barcode scanning and barcode creation.
 Inventory Items and Inventory Item Groups will have unique barcodes.
 The barcode will be made from the objects inventory item's ID.